 In EYFS and KS1, we teach phonics daily and children who need to continue with phonics into KS2 are taught this in addition to reading and spelling lessons.
-We aim to hear children read on a daily basis in KS1 and Y4, 5, and 6 children assist with this as “Reading Buddies.”
+We aim to hear many children read on a daily basis in KS1 and Y4, 5, and 6 children assist with this as “Reading Buddies.”

 Subject Leader for English